+Which dermal filler is for me ?

 Which dermal filler is for me?
+Is the most frequently asked question that Dr Cindy Yang gets.
 It not never a surprise when patients are confused with all the brands, types and cost of dermal fillers in the beauty aesthetics scene, and the most frequent question we get is ” Which dermal filler is for me?”

 What are Injectable Dermal Fillers?